-Designated Safeguarding Lead
+Designated Safeguarding Lead Arrangements

-Spring Common Academy has a Designated Safeguarding Lead (DSL) and a Deputy DSL.
+Spring \common Academy has a 1 Designated Safeguarding Lead (DSL) and 3 Deputy DSLs.

-The Designated Safeguarding Lead is: Julia McIntosh
+The Designated Safeguarding Lead is: Julia McIntosh - Head of School

-The Deputy Designated Safeguarding Lead/s is/are: Simon Paynter, Mandy Walker & Kim Taylor
+The Deputy Designated Safeguarding Lead/s is/are: Simon Paynter, Mandy Walker and Kim Taylor

-We will endeavour to have a trained DSL (or deputy) available on site.
-Where this is not possible, a trained DSL (or deputy) will be available to be contacted via phone or email.

-Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for co-ordinating safeguarding on site.
+We will endeavour to have a trained DSL (or deputy) available onsite.
+If this is not possible, a trained DSL (or deputy) will be available to be contacted via phone Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for co-ordinating safeguarding on site.

 It is important that all Spring Common Academy staff and volunteers have access to a trained DSL (or deputy).
-On each day, the staff on site will be made aware of who that person is and how to contact them.
+All staff on site will be made aware of who that person is and how to contact them.